Costa Rica | Las Lajas Micro Mill | Perla Negra - Natural

 Honey & Dry/Natural Processing- In the honey process (aka miel, pulped natural...) the skin and varying amounts of fruit are removed (pulped) from the cherry before drying.
 This is in contrast to traditional wet-processing where the pulped-cherry is fermented and then washed before drying.
 When done well, honey processed coffees are more complex with viscous body and softer acidity, the trade off is a reduction in acidity and some loss of clarity vs traditional wet-processed coffees.

 In dry/natural processing (coffee can't ever be simple: in the trade both names describe the same process, except when it doesn't, more about that some other day) the whole cherry is dried, ideally on raised screens.
-Due to the difficutly in managing results with this process, historically it has been done in arid regions, princiapally parts of Ethiopia and Brazil.
+Due to the difficulty in managing results with this process, historically it has been done in arid regions, principally parts of Ethiopia and Brazil.
 What we are seeing

 At Las Lajas, their commitment to the environment has led them to focus solely on water sparing milling methods using the latest Penagos technology.
 Their honey processes leave nearly 100% of the fruit intact before sun drying on raised screens.